brianhouse/sound_art/NEXT.md

 if this gets broken out to become a project in Sound + Space, make it a strict 3min _loop_ that's four channel, and start it at a random place. ie, narrative goes away.

-#### Pd

-missing help files for:
-audioclip~
-sampler~
-peak~
-pitch~
-smoother
-unsig~
-mute~
-piano
-scope~

-add comport install to sensors lecture

-use line as a breakpoint, or breakpoints in general, for change over time this is in sequencing

-adsr over the audioclip to eliminate clips when selecting sections

-textfile

-udp

-definitely use plugdata, I'm psyched. but have to change the name of output~ and figure out import paths, because it conflicts with cyclone and that is bundled

-question in the course if we're putting this on raspi, it also has to work in vanilla, right?

-plugdata issues to bring up on github:
-- can I remove cyclone etc so we don't get into trouble?
-- help files of external libraries

-although maybe it's a question of having piopd as a proper library, I have to look into how to do that

-definitely reinstall from whatever is on this machine

-the fact that it works as a plugin with a DAW is very useful, is that part of the course?

 ### future v1